 So past losses have value in that, to the extent of that past loss, you can make a future profit and not pay tax on it.

 The Reality: The government doesn’t like the idea of you buying a business to make such use of the losses on their books.
 There are numerous restrictions to frustrate you from using this tax “concession” when it comes to acquired businesses.

 The Legal Restrictions To Using Past Losses

 1. An acquiring company can’t use the losses unless they can turn the acquired business around and generate an equivalent amount of profit from it first!
 (So, using the above example, if they can’t make £10K in profit … they have no profit against which to write off the losses.)

 These losses can only be used against profits made in the company which originally made the loss.
 This is a major impediment as most acquiring companies don’t want to invest the time, money and risk to turn the target company around and make it profitable.

 3. If the buyer makes enough changes in the business to make it profitable … they’ll probably lose the benefit of the losses!
 Yes, the profit has to be made in the same business, doing the same trade, and without significant changes to the business or the losses will be er, lost.

 1. It is not cost effective to buy £50K or £100K of accumulated losses.
-Contrary to what most sellers of small businesses appreciate, it costs buyers a lot of money to find prospective acquisitions and even more money to properly check them out prior to making the purchase.
+Contrary to what most sellers of small businesses believe, it costs buyers a lot of money to find prospective acquisitions and even more money to properly check them out prior to making the purchase.

 These “due diligence” checks cost thousands of pounds and, sometimes, tens of thousands of pounds.
 They are far, far more detailed than the checks a conveyancing solicitor does through the course of buying a residential property.